maoberlehner/storyblok-migrate/README.md

 };
 ```

+### Using the CLI

+Storyblok Migrate is a CLI tool with two modes.
+You can run it either in UI mode or with parameters.

 **Run in UI mode**

 When running `storyblok-migrate` in UI mode you'll be asked what migrations you want to run.